 where S is the sample covariance. $\Sigma^{-1}$ can be obtained by seeking an orthogonal decomposition of the true covariance matrix $\Sigma$ .
 This can be achieved through an efficient, robust sparse matrix transform [48], [51] to decorrelate HSI bands.
-The resulting affinity function infuses local adaptivity and spatial sensitivity to the neighborhood graph which leads to preservation of local disjoint neighborhoods that are compact and similar, as such benefiting hyperspectral data embedding.
+The resulting affinity function infuses local adaptivity and spatial sensitivity to the neighborhood graph, which leads to preservation of local disjoint neighborhoods that are compact and similar, benefiting hyperspectral data embedding.
+Fig. 2 depicts the eigen-spectra corresponding to the spatially weighted Laplacian graph for a hyperspectral image.
+The uniqueness and smoothness of eigenvalues demonstrate the ability of affinity functions to capture both local and global structures in the data.
+Smooth, rapidly decaying eigenvalues suggest a neighborhood graph with a single, very large connected component - the case for using a heat kernel.
+Alternatively, smooth but slowly decaying eigenvalues suggest a neighborhood graph with various disconnected components, each based on the local spatial details of the image.